 How Tin Man went from being a couch potato to an award-winning wildlife photographer?

 It was another Friday evening.
-After a long day working at a research lab, I drove to the local Barnes and Noble bookstore.
+After a long day working at a grad school lab, I drove to the local Barnes and Noble bookstore.

 Everything felt so familiar, I walked straight to the magazine section, grabbed a few wildlife photography-related magazines, then headed to the Art and Nature section and glanced for the newest photography books.